Two more UN peacekeepers killed in southern Lebanon: UNIFIL

 “This is just one of a number of recent incidents that have jeopardized the safety & security of peacekeepers,” Guterres wrote on X after the Indonesian peacekeeper was killed.

-Spanish Prime Minister Pedro Sanchez, a vocal critic of Israel’s bombardment of Lebanon, said “a new red line was crossed” after the first fatal attack involving UNFIL this week.
+Earlier in the day, Spanish Prime Minister Pedro Sanchez, a vocal critic of Israel’s bombardment of Lebanon, said “a new red line was crossed” after the first fatal attack involving UNIFIL this week.

 “Attacks on UN peacekeeping missions are an unjustifiable aggression against the entire international community,” Sanchez wrote in a social media post, calling on the Israeli government to end its military operations.